 You can also add any special instructions you have for the delivery driver.
 This extra information could be a gate code or a request for the driver to leave the groceries by a specific door.

 Check one last time that everything is correct and click the “Place Your Order” button.

-A note about tipping on Amazon Fresh: At the time of my order, Amazon didn’t make it very clear as to the tip amount or how to change it.
+A note about tipping on Amazon Fresh: At the time of my order, Amazon didn’t make it very clear as to whether a tip had been applied or how to change it.
 On my checkout page, there was no tipping section or tip listed in my order total.

 Only later did I notice a separate charge for $5.
 When I went back and looked at the confirmation email, the $5 tip charge was listed, but I missed it initially.

 This can be confusing, so review every part of your order carefully and adjust your tip according to your order total.

 When you place your order, you’ll get a confirmation email with details including the scheduled time of the delivery and your estimated order total.